folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/bootstrap-superuser/Readme.md

 ### ADMIN_USER

-Name of the Folio superuser to create.
+Name of the FOLIO superuser to create.
 Defaults to `tenant_admin`.

 ### ADMIN_PASSWORD

-Password to set for the Folio superuser.
+Password to set for the FOLIO superuser.
 Defaults to `password`.

 ### OKAPI_URL